Melindo to defend belt against ex-titlist Budler

-In his first defense, flyweight world titleholder Milan Melindo will face former strawweight titlist Hekkie Budler, ALA Promotions has announced.
+Junior flyweight world titleholder Milan Melindo will make his first defense when he faces former strawweight titlist Hekkie Budler, ALA Promotions has announced.

 Melindo and Budler will square off Sept.
 16 at the Waterfront Hotel and Casino in Cebu City, Philippines, Melindo's home country.

-On May 21 in Tokyo, Melindo (36-2, 13 KOs) scored a stunning first-round knockout of Akira Yaegashi to win a 112-pound world title in Melindo's third shot at a world title.
+On May 21 in Tokyo, Melindo (36-2, 13 KOs) scored a stunning first-round knockout of Akira Yaegashi to win a 108-pound world title in Melindo's third shot at a world title.

 Now Melindo, 29, is returning home to defend the belt against Budler (31-2, 10 KOs) of South Africa, the 29-year-old who is moving up one weight class for opportunity.